 One of the worst parts of all workplace injuries is the fact that they are entirely preventable.
-If companies did a better job of making safety a priority fewer people would be injured and killed on-the-job each day.
-Unfortunately, companies try to avoid responsibility for keeping their workers safe.
-Worse, government agencies like OSHA lack the resources and expertise to make companies do the right thing.
+If companies did a better job of making safety a priority, fewer people would be injured and killed on the job each day.
+Unfortunately, some companies try to avoid responsibility for keeping their workers safe.
+Worse, government agencies like OSHA lack the resources and manpower to make companies do the right thing.

 OSHA is small when compared to the scope of its function.
 It only has approximately 2,100 inspectors tasked with protecting more than 130 million workers across more than 8 million worksites.
 OSHA does not have enough people, time, or resources to make sure companies are following good safety practices, let alone best practices.

 Families call us when someone is catastrophically injured or even killed.
 We are able to help them get answers as to what went wrong and why.
 We also hold the companies responsible and try to get them to act safer.
 We want to encourage companies to act safer now instead of waiting for someone’s life to be ruined.